benibr/xpire/README.md

 xpire uses extended attributes (xattrs) of filesystems to store information about when data should expire.
-It aims to provide a simple to use interface for setting and changing these dates and pruning all expired files.
+It aims to provide a simple to use interface for setting and changing these dates and pruning expired files.

 While the xpire binary is only the user interface, the actual work is done by plugins which should enable